zyedidia/micro/runtime/help/plugins.md

        current pane is not a BufPane.

     - `CurTab() *Tab`: returns the current tab.

+    - `Tabs() *TabList`: returns the list of all tabs (in `Tabs().List`)

+    - `Redraw()`: update the screen contents.
+In most cases micro itself redraws the screen when needed, but in cases when it doesn't (e.g. if a lua code is running asynchronously, e.g. in a timer callback) this function can be used to explicitly request screen update.

+    - `Lock`: Access the Lua's lock mutex.
+This is useful to prevent simultaneous access to a shared resource from different threads.

 * `micro/config`
 	- `MakeCommand(name string, action func(bp *BufPane, args[]string),
                    completer buffer.Completer)`: